 The friendly hospitality of this family as they proudly share their home and their nomadic traditions reminds me what travel is all about.

 Living close to nature, close to God, and close to their family, our new nomadic friends have shown us ways to be content in a tent.

-I hope you've enjoyed our adventure through Western Turkey.
-It's vivid and vital traditions, its evocative ancient ruins, its unique natural wonders and its beautiful ways of worship, with the friendliest people you'll ever meet everywhere in-between.
-Join us next time for travel fun in Europe and beyond.
+I hope you’ve enjoyed our adventures through western Turkey.
+Its vivid and vital traditions, its evocative ancient sites, its unique natural wonders, and its beautiful ways of worship, with some of the friendliest people you’ll ever meet everywhere in between.
+Join us next time for more travel fun.

-Until then, this is Yasmin and I'm Rick Steves, wishing you Happy Travels.
+Until then, this is Yazmin and I’m Rick Steves, wishing you Happy Travels.